|JWPR EndNote Style|

 Firstly, all manuscripts will be checked by Docol©c, a plagiarism finding tool.
 A single blind reviewing model is used by JWPR for non-plagiarized papers.
 The manuscript is edited and reviewed by the English language editor and three reviewers selected by section editor of JWPR respectively.
 Also, a reviewer result form is filled by reviewer to guide authors.
 Possible decisions are: accept as is, minor revision, major revision, or reject.
 See sample of evaluation form.
 Authors should submit back their revisions within 14 days in the case of minor revision, or 30 days in the case of major revision.

-To submit a revision please sign in here, fill out the form, and mark "Revised", attach the revision (MS word) and continue submission.
+To submit a revision please click here, fill out the form, and mark "Revised", mention the article code (for example JWPR-1105), attach the revision (MS word) and continue submission.
 After review and editing the article, a final formatted proof is sent to the corresponding author once again to apply all suggested corrections during the article process.
 The editor who received the final revisions from the corresponding authors shall not be hold responsible for any mistakes shown in the final publication.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

 After manuscript accepted for publication, a declaration form will be sent to the corresponding author who that is responsible to coauthors' agreements to publication of submitted work in JWPR after any amendments arising from the peer review.